 Customers talked to us about sensitive data in Salesforce and using deep analytics and data processing on AWS and moving them back and forth in a secure way – Matt Garman, vice president, Amazon Elastic Compute Cloud

-As according to the alliance, AWS and Salesforce will deliver certain integrations and a highly secure trusted framework for connecting the Salesforce Platform with AWS PrivateLink and Amazon Connect.
+According to the alliance, AWS and Salesforce will deliver certain integrations and a highly secure, trusted framework for connecting the Salesforce Platform with AWS PrivateLink and Amazon Connect.
 This integration will provide endpoints for core Salesforce APIs within the developers’ Amazon VPCs and vice versa.
 Exposure to Internet threats is reduced by using a dedicated AWS network connection, which privately routes all traffic flowing between Salesforce and AWS services on a dedicated Amazon network connection rather than the public Internet.

 Today, both companies integrate to deliver capabilities that support customer workflows between three of the most critical contact center technologies; interactive voice response (IVR), automatic call distributor (ACD), and CRM.
 Expanding on this integration, Amazon Connect for Salesforce Service Cloud will enable customers to build highly dynamic, AI-driven, self-service voice experiences with a Lightning-integrated agent and customer community.